hombreperro45/docs/docs/library/bsnes_cplusplus98.md

 ## Background

 bsnes c++98 is a special fork from around v085 that's been backported to work with older compilers.
-Many platforms LibRetro supports such as various consoles (PlayStation 3) are stuck with super-old compilers that don't support the latest c++ features that are in the newer bsnes v094 ports.
+Many platforms Libretro supports such as various consoles (PlayStation 3) are stuck with super-old compilers that don't support the latest c++ features that are in the newer bsnes v094 ports.

 Author(s):